About the Data Analytics course block

 We live in a data-centered world, and the ability to make data-driven decisions and craft strategy informed by an effective analysis of data are key elements of successful leadership in any work environment.
 The Data Analytics course block is a sequence designed to provide a reasonable point of entry for individuals to gain expertise in data analytics.
 Courses are scheduled at times to accommodate working adults, so you can improve your data literacy while working on your career.
 Courses are taught by experts and experienced practitioners, including members of the Penn faculty from the Penn Program on Opinion Research and Election Studies.
 You don’t need an extensive background in math, statistics, or programming to succeed in the data analytics course block.
 The only prerequisites are a familiarity with using a computer, basic math skills, and a willingness to learn.

-Bachelor of Applied Arts and Sciences degree courses in the Data Analytics course block are offered on an accelerated (8-week) schedule.
+Bachelor of Applied Arts and Sciences degree courses in the Data Analytics course block are offered on an accelerated (8-week) schedule and should be taken sequentially to build your expertise in data analytics.
 Courses in the block are largely asynchronous with some optional synchronous sessions to be scheduled by the instructors.

 Please note: Students completing this course block while enrolled in the Bachelor of Applied Arts and Sciences (BAAS) degree are awarded a Certificate in Data Analytics upon completion of the degree.
 If you are enrolled in the BAAS program and don't complete the degree requirements to graduate, you are not eligible to receive this certificate.